GioPan04/flutter_icon_switcher/README.md

 Change your app icon at runtime!

 ## Known issues
+* You can use only one alternative icon.
+Later on I'll (re)make the process more dynamic.
+More info [here](https://github.com/GioPan04/flutter_icon_switcher/issues/1)
 * The plugin only works on Android, on iOS will work, but i'm working on it.
 * On Android if you try to run the app via cli, for example `flutter run` (or from the ide plugin), the app will not launch if the current enabled icon is not the default.